Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Let me invite you...

-Come to the holiday (anniversary, meeting ...), we will be glad (to meet you).
+Come to the celebration (anniversary, meeting...), we will be glad (to meet you).

 I invite you (you)...

-Can I (can I, can I, can I, can I not) invite you ...
+I can (can I, can I not, can I, can I not) invite you...
 Congratulations:

-Please accept my (most) cordial (warm, hot, sincere) congratulations...
+Please accept my (most) heartfelt (warm, ardent, sincere) congratulations...

-A sad situation is associated with death, death, murder, natural disaster, terrorist attacks, ruin, robbery and other events that bring misfortune, grief.
+A sad situation is associated with death, death, murder, natural disaster, terrorist attacks, ruin, robbery and other events that bring misfortune and grief.

 In this case, condolences are expressed.
 It should not be dry, official.
-Condolence formulas, as a rule, are stylistically elevated, emotionally colored:
+Formulas of condolences, as a rule, are stylistically elevated and emotionally charged:

-Allow (allow) to express (to you) my deep (sincere) condolences.
+Allow me (allow me) to express (to you) my deep (sincere) condolences.

-I bring (to you) my (accept mine, please accept my) deep (sincere) condolences.
+I offer (you) my (accept mine, please accept my) deep (sincere) condolences.

-I sincerely (deeply, cordially, from the bottom of my heart) sympathize with you.
+I sincerely (deeply, heartily, with all my heart) condolences to you.

 I share (understand) your sadness (your grief, misfortune).

-What (big, irreparable, terrible) grief (misfortune) has befallen you!
+What a (great, irreparable, terrible) grief (misfortune) has befallen you!

-What a great (irreplaceable, terrible) loss has befallen you!
+What a great (irreparable, terrible) loss has befallen you!

 What grief (misfortune) has befallen you!

-In a tragic, mournful or unpleasant situation, people need sympathy, consolation.
-Etiquette formulas of sympathy, consolation are designed for different cases and have different purposes.
+In a tragic, sorrowful or unpleasant situation, people need sympathy and consolation.
+Etiquette formulas of sympathy and consolation are designed for different cases and have different purposes.

 Consolation expresses empathy: